javierarce/figma-components-analyzer/README.md

 extracts information about component properties, their types, possible values, and usage across different components.

+The goal of this tool is to help design teams identify inconsistencies and potential improvements in the naming, structure, and usage of component variants.
+This information is valuable for ensuring consistency and predictability in the design system.

 ## Features

 - Fetches component data from a specified Figma file